Unfortunately, in today’s society, ableist rhetoric is highly prevalent. But, the worst part is many able-bodied people don’t even realize it.

 You likely don’t need to look further than your own workplace to witness ableism.
 Knowing how to identify it is the first step toward addressing and, ultimately, eliminating ableism in the workplace.

 Even if your organization considers itself inclusive, there’s a chance employees are unaware of the ableist language they are using and the ableist principles they’re adhering to.
-Understanding how ableism shows up in the workplace is a vital first step toward avoiding it.
+Understanding how it shows up is a vital first step toward avoiding ableism in the workplace.

 Despite many able-bodied people having never heard of the term ableism, it is often pervasive in the workplace.
 However, ignorance about an issue is never an excuse.
 The National Conference for Community and Justice defines ableism as “the intentional or unintentional discrimination or oppression of individuals with disabilities.”
 If your organization values professionalism and respect, then it’s imperative to examine the various ways ableism manifests in the workplace.